QUESTION: Do gifts of property to children trigger taxes?

 ANSWER BY RICK COURTNEY:

-One thing hear we often is, "if I deed my house or my property to my children they are going to have to pay taxes on it.
+One thing we hear often is, "if I deed my house or my property to my children they are going to have to pay taxes on it.
 Right?"
 Well, the answer is probably no, and here's why.
 If you deed property to a child, that's a gift of that property and there is no gift tax that the child would pay.
 The gift tax is not made by the recipient of a gift.
 It would only be paid by the giver.

 If your estate is less than $5.3 million - that's in 2014 and it goes up each year - then you would not make any gift tax on any gifts during your lifetime below that amount.